hughhyndman/pgtokdb/README.md

 The extension does support up-casting to data types where there won't be any data loss, for example kdb+ short to Postgres bigint.
 However there could be precision loss when casting integers to floats.

-Note that Postgres does not have a single byte data type, so kdb+ type x should be mapped to a Postgres integer type, where it will be up-casted.
+Note that Postgres does not have a single-byte data type, so kdb+ type x should be mapped to a Postgres integer type, where it will be up-casted.

 ## Installation